FILM SUBMISSIONS FAQs

 Yes, on a case by case basis.
 We generally prioritize films that have not yet been released to the public.
 However, any feature films that are available online are not eligible to screen at the Atlanta Film Festival.

 Who are your screeners?

-We use 50 to 70 screeners from the Atlanta community to watch films each year.
-Some are filmmakers, some have been attending ATLFF for years, some screen for other festivals including the Atlanta Jewish Film Festival and others are past ATLFF alums.
+We use 50 to 100 screeners from the Atlanta community to watch films each year.
+Some are academics, some are filmmakers, some have been attending ATLFF for years, some screen for other festivals including the Atlanta Jewish Film Festival, and others are past ATLFF alums.